sekocoder/sekocoder/README.md

 - 👋 Hello there, I’m @sekocoder
-- 👀 I’m interested in android davelopement...
+- 👀 I’m interested in android davelopement
 - 🌱 I’m currently learning data structures and algorithms and android developement
 - 📫 You can reach me through my mail id sekocoder@gmail